-corbaloc can be passed used together with corba:string\to\object("corbaloc::1.0@erlang.org:4001/NameService") or as set configuration variables orbInitilRef orbDefaultInitilRef and calling or corba:resolve\initial\references("NameService").
+Α corbaloc with can be passed used together corba:string\to\object("corbaloc::1.0@erlang.org:4001/NameService") or set as the configuration variables orbInitilRef or orbDefaultInitilRef and calling corba:resolve initial references("NameService").
 For more information see the Orber installation chapter. corbaloc can also be used together with corbaname to gain an easy access to a Name Service.